oiegorov/perf_analysis_tool/README.md

 checked on Intel website.

 The optional parameters are:
+* ("define") specify which macros from the .cir file to enable.
 * ("repeat_num") number of experiment repetitions.
 By default each experiment is launched only once.